 Proudly dedicated to the town’s patron saint, Saint Fermín, this festival races boldly through the hearts of the Spanish people.
 The origins of Pamplona’s Fiesta de San Fermín date back to the Middle Ages, and is based on three different celebrations: the religious ceremonies honouring San Fermín, trade fairs and bullfights.
 Records from the 17th and 18th centuries tell stories of religious ceremonies paired together with dancing, music, giants, acrobats, bull runs and bullfights...not to mention excessive drinking and the unrestrained behaviour of young men and women.
 The festival reached its peak in popularity in the 20th century, with Ernest Hemingway’s ‘The Sun Also Rises’ giving it worldwide fame.

 Fiesta de San Fermín’s most famous event is the ‘encierro’, more commonly known as the ‘Running of the Bulls’, and is held at 8:00 am every morning from the 7th to the 14th of July.
-At this time, thousands of participants run through Pamplona’s cobbled streets trailed by six angry, charging bulls.
+At this time, thousands of participants run through Pamplona’s cobbled streets chased by bulls.
 Thousands of spectators watch from the safety of balconies as well as on television.
-As can be expected, it is not an especially safe exercise, and since 1924, 14 people have been killed at the Fiesta de San Fermín.

 The morning bull runs are followed up with afternoon bullfights and colourful parties in the streets of Pamplona.